Graduate Courses in Education

 EDUC 6319 Psychopathology (3-0).
 This course will investigate abnormal behavior as defined by the Diagnostic and Statistical Manual of Mental Disorders.
 Prerequisite: Student must have earned a grade of B or higher in EDUC 5314 and have permission of the instructor.

 EDUC 6320 Substance Use, Abuse and Addiciton (3-0).
 This course will examine the use, abuse, and addiction of drugs and alcohol in a postmodern multicultural and diverse society.
 Emphasis will be placed on the physiological, psychological, and sociological aspects of abuse/addiction, their impact on the individual, family, and community, and evidence-based treatment approaches.
+Prerequisite: EDUC 5314 and/or Instructor Approval.

 EDUC 6321 Techniques of Counseling I (3-0).
 An experiential course in professional counseling practice designed to develop communication and conceptualization skills essential to an effective and culturally relevant counseling relationship.
 Prerequisite: Student must have earned a grade of B or higher in ED 5314.